 Some people believe that ketones have unique and special signalling properties.
-While others feel that these beneficial properties of ketosis are limited to endogenous ketosis (i.e. when we predominantly burn stored body fat).
+Others feel that these beneficial properties of ketosis are limited to endogenous ketosis (i.e. when we predominantly burn stored body fat).

-But perhaps it’s actually all of these things working together that causes the benefits that many people associate with “being in ketosis”, not just the ketones themselves.
+But perhaps all of these things working together cause the benefits that many people associate with “being in ketosis”, not just the ketones themselves.

-When energy levels are low, our body goes into repair mode to ensure survival and we switch over to burn body fat.
+When energy levels are low, our body goes into repair mode to ensure survival, and we switch to burning body fat.
 Our blood ketones rise significantly after a few days without food.

-The chart below shows about three thousand data points from people following a low carbohydrate or ketogenic diet measuring blood ketones and blood glucose at the same time.
-Blood ketones (shown in blue) are not necessarily high for most people while they are eating normally, even if blood sugar levels are low (shown as orange).
+The chart below shows about three thousand data points from people following a low carbohydrate or ketogenic diet simultaneously measuring blood ketones and blood glucose.
+Blood ketones (shown in blue) are not necessarily high for most people while they eat normally, even if blood sugar levels are low (shown as orange).

 We can drive high blood ketones by taking exogenous ketones and/or lots of refined fat (the right-hand end of this chart).
 But, unless you’re about to do some explosive exercise to burn off all this energy, this over-fueling may not be optimal.

 Our appetite does an excellent job of making sure we get the fuel if it’s available.
-While our bodies are adapted to deal with a range of fuel sources, it struggles to deal with too much energy for a long time.
+While our bodies are adapted to deal with a range of fuel sources, they struggle to deal with too much energy for a long time.

-The chart below (from a paper by Ray Cronise, David Sinclair and Andrew Bremer, with the addition of exogenous ketones courtesy of Craig Emmerich) shows the order in that we generally prioritise the use of different fuel sources.
+The chart below (from a paper by Ray Cronise, David Sinclair and Andrew Bremer, with the addition of exogenous ketones courtesy of Craig Emmerich) shows the order in which we generally prioritise using different fuel sources.